 Rotational experience is designed to provide the resident with broad exposure to pharmacy services and patient populations and is the backbone of the PGY1 Residency experience.
-The structure of the resident's rotation schedule will be tailored to each resident.
+The following rotations are required to experience at some point during the PGY1 year: Administration, Ambulatory Care, Critical Care, Internal Medicine, and Oncology.
+Although these are required, the structure of the resident's rotation schedule and the type of rotation selected to meet this requirement will be tailored to each resident.
 Factors impacting the residents' schedule include: a resident's interest in exploring specialty areas prior to early commitment dates and ASHP Midyear Meeting, preceptor availability, other learners (residents or students) scheduled on rotations, resident progression in previous rotations, and potential employment opportunities for the resident after residency.
 Required resident learning experiences are listed in Table 1 and slight differences between the PGY1, HSPAL, IDR, and Pharmacotherapy residents are noted.
 All longitudinal experiences will be 11 months in duration and will be scheduled to start after the orientation period, August 1st, and run through June 30th.

-The general structure of monthly rotations is that residents must complete at least two Direct Patient Care (DPC) rotations in the first half of the residency year (August - December) and an Internal Medicine rotation is a required DPC rotation to ensure a solid foundation of general knowledge and skills to build upon throughout the year.
+The general structure of monthly rotations is that residents must complete at least two Direct Patient Care (DPC) rotations in the first half of the residency year (August - December) and an Introductory to Direct Patient Care Internal Medicine rotation is required to ensure a solid foundation of general knowledge and skills to build upon throughout the year.
 In general, DPC rotations are defined as introductory rotations to each patient population/rotation listed below in Table 2.
 Residents must complete two Advanced DPC rotations during the second half of the residency year (January - June).
 Advanced DPC rotation areas are the same as DPC rotations but will be evaluated using advanced learning activities.